Team-11-COSC-310/eLibrarian/README.md

 The 'Create' Class prompts the user to create an account with an email and password, and checks to make sure the account doesn't already exist.

-The 'LibrarianAction' Class extends the Login class to check if the user is an admin, and then prompts the user for a choice to Add or Edit a book or Edit or Delete user's account to/in the database (ADMIN functions).
+The 'LibrarianAction' Class extends the Login class to check if the user is an admin, and then prompts the user for a choice to Add or Delete a book or Edit or Delete user's account to/in the database (ADMIN functions).

 The 'LoggedIn' Class prompts the user for a choice from the main menu once they are logged in (B,S, or U).